5 things we learned from our intranet overhaul

 While Jira Service Management is great alone as a help center/support portal, there are ways to tie it in more closely with your content for a more-robust overall intranet experience.

-“We wanted to make it easy for people to do things like create IT support requests and request vacation days, but also use the issue trackers so they are reporting bugs and product feedback tickets via Reine,” explains Hagerlund.
+“We wanted to make it easy for people to do things like create IT support requests and request vacation days, but also report bugs and product feedback tickets via Reine,” explains Hagerlund.
 “When Reine becomes the first point of contact for employees to do these kinds of things, they are already on the intranet so they are more likely to come upon recent news or blog posts that are also on the site.”

-And, now that Confluence pages with Request Type links get a JSM action icon at the top of every page, “it is easier for users to connect the content that they’re reading to a service-desk action,” Sjödin explains.
+And, now that Confluence pages with Request Type links let you create a JSM reguest directly on-page, “it is easier for users to connect the content that they’re reading to a service-desk action,” Sjödin explains.

 5. A memorable name goes a long way to building affinity and boosting adoption